openwdl/wdl/modules/SPEC.md

 The algorithm:

 1. Enumerate all files in the module directory, recursively.
-Exclude `module.sig`, `module-lock.json`, and any entry named `.git` (and, when it is a directory, everything beneath it).
+Exclude `module.sig`, `module-lock.json`, any entry named `.git` (and, when it is a directory, everything beneath it), and any engine-managed cache or scratch directory the engine writes inside the module tree (and everything beneath it).
+An engine that materializes its dependency cache inside the module tree (see [Lockfile](#lockfile-module-lockjson)) must exclude that directory from hashing and must keep it out of version control, so that a distributed module never contains it and the digest of the distributed content remains identical across engines.
 2. Compute each file's relative path from the module root using `/` as the path separator, regardless of the host operating system.
 Normalize each relative path to Unicode Normalization Form C (NFC) before any further use.
 If two distinct entries normalize to the same NFC form, the module is invalid.
 3. Sort the file list lexicographically by relative path, comparing UTF-8 byte values of the NFC-normalized paths.
 4. Initialize a SHA-256 hasher.